Get it to the customer in the same shape you sent it.

 I have shipped items through the mail that I have sold on eBay and other places since 2010.
 I got my start by selling vinyl records.
+Below I will highlight the types of sports card supplies you will need to properly ship.

 Eventually I moved on to DVDs, CD’s, and really anything I could make some money on.
 I then branched out into the sports card market.